What and where is my UWA profile?

 Grants that are administered by UWA, and therefore recorded in ROAP are pulled across automatically into the UWA Profiles and Research Repository, and will display on staff profiles.
 Staff can now choose to enter externally funded grants into ROAP and these will be automatically pulled across into the Repository.
 This information cannot be edited and is updated from ROAP nightly.

 Grants which are not synchronised from ROAP, including student grants can be described in the Funding overview section found in the Overview tab of your public profile.
-See the attached instructions on how to edit this area of your profile.
+See the attached instructions on how to edit this area of your profile [PDF 458 KB].

 The information in my Grants tab is incorrect.
 How do I fix it?

-Data displayed in the Grants tab of your profile come from ROAP, and will need to be amended by contacting the Research Grants Office: firstname.lastname@example.org.
-If the data displayed in the Funding Overview section of your profile is incorrect, you can login to your profile and update the information.
+Data displayed in the Grants tab of your profile come from Research Online Application Portal (ROAP), and will need to be amended by contacting the Office of Research’s Post-Award team: email@example.com.
+If the information displayed in the Funding Overview section of your Personal profile is incorrect, see the following instructions on how to edit this area of your profile [PDF 458 KB].